History Of The Woodhouse Trophy

 After 5 seasons of Sway dominance ~ Hythe & Dibden won the Trophy in 2018 for the first time since 2012 and maintained it in 2019

-The 2020 season and were delighted to see Fawley come back into the Competition which now becomes 4 way.
+The 2020 season was a shortened season because of covid however we were delighted to see Fawley come back into the Competition which was won by Sway.

 |DATE||HOME SIDE||VS||AWAY SIDE|